HL7/fhir-exchange-routing-ig/input/pages/index.md

   	  </tr>
 	  <tr>
 		<td>July 19, 2021</td>
 		<td>Added more description and specifics about the guide's scope to the index page.
-On the Use Cases page, clarified the first out of scope row, and highlighted the second out of scope row for discussion.</td>
+On the Use Cases page, clarified the first out of scope row, and highlighted the second out of scope row for discussion.
+Adjusted Exception Handling page based on final solution approaches</td>
   	  </tr>
    </tbody>
   </table>